 While students are encouraged to use the informal procedures described above, students may also initiate the Formal Complaint process, as outlined in the Complaints Policy in the Student Handbook/Catalog to resolve a complaint.
 All complaints are taken seriously.
 The procedure for handling complaints from current students encourages informal conciliation, facilitates early resolution, and maintains individual privacy and confidentiality.
 Please note that complaints regarding the sexual misconduct policy should be referred to the Title IX Coordinator at titleixcoordinator@usa.edu.
 Complaints related to academic dismissals or professional misconduct should follow the procedures outlined in the Student Handbook/Catalog.

-The Formal Complaint Process requires students to complete the Student Complaint Form (see below), which should be submitted to the Student Welfare and Accessibility at usastudentaffairs@usa.edu.
-The complaint will be directed to the responsible party to investigate and attempt to resolve the complaint.
-A written summary of any resolution reached will be provided to the student by the Office of Student Welfare and Accessibility, generally within 10 business days after receipt of the written complaint.
+Formal Complaint: The Formal Complaint process requires students to complete the Student Complaint Form located at MyUSA, Student Services, Complaints Policy, which the student submits to the Office of Student Affairs at usastudentaffairs@usa.edu.
+The Office of Student Affairs directs the complaint to the responsible party to investigate and attempts to resolve the complaint.
+The Office of Student Affairs provides a written summary of any resolution to the student, generally within 30 days after receipt of the written complaint.

 Confidentiality